McCarthy dominates, Toles homers as Dodgers beat Cubs 2-0 (Apr 12, 2017) | FOX Sports

 McCarthy dominates, Toles homers as Dodgers beat Cubs 2-0 (Apr 12, 2017)

+CHICAGO (AP) The Los Angeles Dodgers spent the past few days watching a flag go up and the opponent get its glitzy rings in the ballpark where they lost the NL Championship Series last season.

+Even so, they’re more concerned about the future than the past.
+And they’ll take more games like this.

-CHICAGO (AP) Brandon McCarthy pitched four-hit ball over six innings, Andrew Toles hit his first leadoff homer and the Los Angeles Dodgers beat Chicago 2-0 on Wednesday night after the Cubs received their championship rings.
+Brandon McCarthy pitched four-hit ball over six innings, Andrew Toles hit his first leadoff homer and the Dodgers beat Chicago 2-0 on Wednesday night after the Cubs received their championship rings.

+”It’s 2017,” Toles said. ”That was last year; it’s over.
+They can enjoy it, but we’re looking forward to this year.”

 The Cubs put the finishing touches on a celebration that started when they beat Cleveland in Game 7 last November to win the World Series for the first time since 1908.
 They raised the banner Monday night and got 14-karat white gold rings with a total of 214 diamonds in a ceremony Wednesday that drew more roars from the fans at Wrigley Field.